Link Search Menu Expand Document Documentation Menu

 • VALUES – Collect unique values into sorted array

-Example 1: Calculate the count of events
+Example 1: Calculating the count of events

-| stats count()
+| stats count() as total_logs

 The query returns the following results:

-| stats avg(age)
+| stats avg(severityNumber) as avg_severity

 The query returns the following results:

-Example 3: Calculate the average of a field by group
+Example 3: Calculating the count by group

-| stats avg(age) by gender
+| stats count() as log_count by severityText

 The query returns the following results: